EVBLOOD/ft_transcendence/README.md

 # ft_transcendence

+host in back end is now easy to change - a var in service code and an other in .env
 ## reminder
 before lanching the project you should first create the `base` folder for database. after that there is a `.env` file that should be created in back-end folder root where you have your 42API infos listed as :